 Although, most people will beg to differ and say that orange or any citric fruit is best to be kept away from dogs, yet we say you can do so with little control.

 You May Also Like: savory- Can Dogs Eat Greek Yogurt?

 Just keep in mind if you observe signs of discomfort in your friend then rush them to a veterinarian right away without wasting any time.
 This may save you from a lot of trouble and will not be much painful for the dog as well.

 It would be good to get medical attention to your dog straight away once you detect anything unnatural.

 Orange Peels and seeds

-Both are toxic in nature and no you cannot feed orange peel to your dog even as a savory.
+Both are toxic in nature and no you cannot feed orange peel to your dog even savory.

 Human food and dog are completely different as we may enjoy orange rind cakes but undoubtedly it does not hold good for Fido.

 This is because both these elements can cause them more harm than good.

 Peels and seeds can upset their stomach and make them uncomfortable.